Daigaku Munemasa

 Daigaku Munemasa (大岳 宗正) is a former sumo wrestler from Kusatsu, Shiga, Japan.
-He made his professional debut in March 1983, but although he won the second division championship in November 1989, he never reached the top division.
+He made his professional debut in March 1983.
+In January 1987, nearly four years later, he took part in a nine-way playoff for the third-division championship, winning the initial bout but then losing twice to his remaining rivals.
+Another almost five years later, now ranked in the second division, he then won his only championship in November 1989, winning in a four-way playoff.
+Nevertheless, he never reached the top division.
 His highest rank was jūryō 2.
 He left the sumo world upon retirement from active competition in September 1993.